Vyral/chris-remmes/_posts/2019-11-22-3-tips-about-home-inspections.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Whether you’re a buyer or a seller, today I’ll provide you with some helpful tips about the home inspection process.
+Learn what you need to know here.</em></p>

 The home inspection process is a very high-stakes part of a real estate transaction both for buyers and sellers.
 If you’re a seller, you’ll have the inspector going through your home, examining things, and asking you lots of questions. **Here are three things that sellers can do before a home inspection to keep you organized and to ensure the process goes smoothly:**

 **1\.
 Hire a professional to service your HVAC system.** It always looks good to a home inspector if they see you’ve recently had it looked over.
 Even though buyers might not ask to have that done, it’s good to be one step ahead anyway.